Movement

 9. Have more than one pedestrian / cyclist access point, and where possible have more than one vehicular access point.

-2.184 New streets must take cues from how topography is addressed on streets within the surrounding area to ensure the scheme integrates with the existing settlement.
+New streets need to take cues from how topography is addressed on streets within the surrounding area to ensure the scheme integrates with the existing settlement.
 Where open and attractive views are afforded from a development site, the sloping topography can be used to celebrate those views.

 Back to top